The effect of perturbations on the convergence of attractors for reaction-diffusion equations concerning variations of

-\begin{rem} The projection $\overline{Q}_\varepsilon^+$ has finite hank hence the unstable manifold can be considered as a finite dimensional object, in fact $W^u(u^\varepsilon_\ast)\approx\mathbb{R}^m$ and the semigroup restrict to this manifold is conjugate to that generated by a vector field in $\mathbb{R}^m$ that is, it is given by ordinary equation \eqref{ode_flow}.
-Notice that the rate of convergence of the nonlinear boundary conditions is added in the rate of convergence of unstable manifolds. \end{rem}
+\begin{rem} The projection $\overline{Q}_\varepsilon^+$ has finite hank hence the unstable manifold can be considered as a finite-dimensional object, in fact, $W^u(u^\varepsilon_\ast)\approx\mathbb{R}^m$ and the semigroup restrict to this manifold is conjugate to that generated by a vector field in $\mathbb{R}^m$ that is, it is given by ordinary equation \eqref{ode_flow}.
+Notice that the rate of convergence of the nonlinear boundary conditions is added to the rate of convergence of unstable manifolds. \end{rem}